Why asbestos was used

 Housing Executive tenants

-If you are a Housing Executive tenant concerned about asbestos in your home or need further advice, contact the Housing Executive (NIHE).
+If you're a Housing Executive tenant concerned about asbestos in your home or need further advice, contact the Housing Executive (NIHE).

 - telephone: 03448 920900